stregato/master/woland/WHITEPAPER.md

 - 1: read when the peer can only read the safe
 - 2: add when the peer can add content to the safe
 - 16: admin when the peer can add or remove other peers
-- 32: superadmin when the peer can add or remove administrators
+- 32: creator when the peer can add or remove administrators

 Data can only be appended to the safe, and explicit removal and modification are prohibited.
 This design ensures data immutability.
 However, due to space constraints, the safe can be configured to perform periodic housekeeping operations that remove older data to manage storage limitations.